nycmeshnet/docs/content/overview/install-example.md

 ### Mounting the outdoor router

 Once the Install Team determines the correct angle at which to point the antenna so that it can successfully receive and send radio signals to other NYC Mesh nodes, they must next physically attach the antenna to the roof so that it remains securely in place.
-The Install Team will also be sure to leave some space for Ethernet cabling, which will be used in the next step.
 Figure 4 shows a LiteBeam attached to a roof edge using a pipe mount.

 {{< figure src="/img/typicalInstall/lbejpipe.jpg" alt="" caption="Figure 4: Ubiquiti LiteBeam AC mounted on a roof edge." >}}